 The challenge is to unpack this statement.
 What does it mean to die “for our sins”?
 If you can answer this exhaustively, let me congratulate you for having solved an age-old mystery which continues to divide theologians and make a lot of them scratch their heads.
-The question is usually referred to as “the doctrine of the atonement” and there are several competing theories.
+The question is usually referred to as “the doctrine of the atonement,” and there are several competing theories.

-Some hold that Jesus through his death accepted the punishment that was due all people and therefore believers in him are now off the hook.
+Some hold that Jesus through his death accepted the punishment that was due all people, and, therefore, believers in him are now off the hook.
 This is usually referred to as “penal substitutionary atonement.”
 We are saved because Jesus was condemned in our place.
 This was what I was taught as a Christian youth.

 I have discovered that this view is challenged by many, and for good reasons.
 Are we suggesting that the cross is God’s punishment?
 This emphasis, though common in evangelical preaching, is lacking in the gospels.
-The cruelty of the crucifixion is a reflection on humanity’s evil rather than God’s need for punishing someone in order to save humanity.
+The cruelty of the crucifixion is a reflection on humanity’s evil, rather than God’s need for punishing someone in order to save humanity.
 God did not kill Jesus.
 Sinful humans killed Jesus (Luke 22:53; 24:7; Acts 2:23).

-Yet, it is hard to deny that the idea of a substitutionary death seems to be present in Scripture whether we think of Barrabas, who walked away from his just punishment that day (Matthew 27:26), or the servant-prophecy of Isaiah which says, “He was pierced for our transgressions; he was crushed for our iniquities” (Isaiah 53:5).
+Yet, it is hard to deny that the idea of a substitutionary death seems to be present in Scripture whether we think of Barabbas, who walked away from his just punishment that day (Matthew 27:26), or the servant-prophecy of Isaiah which says, “He was pierced for our transgressions; he was crushed for our iniquities” (Isaiah 53:5).
 And of course, our understanding of the sacrificial system as typology, symbolic practices in the Old Testament that point to the fulfillment in Christ, relies heavily on this notion of substitution.
-Jesus substitutes humanity in the same way a sheep or a goat would have substituted the sinner in a sin offering (Leviticus 4).
+Jesus substitutes for humanity in the same way a sheep or a goat would have been substituted for the sinner in a sin offering (Leviticus 4).

 Died to conquer?

-A different view on the crucifixion has gained prominence, however—usually referred to as “Christus Victor”.
+A different view on the crucifixion has gained prominence, however—usually referred to as “Christus Victor.”
 The view is that by dying on the cross, Jesus was victorious.
 The strength of this view is in all the Scripture passages that support it.
-In talking about his upcoming death, Jesus announces, “Now is the judgment of this world; now will the ruler of this world be cast out.”
-(John 12:31) Jesus came into the world in order to “bind the strong man” and “plunder his goods” (Mark 3;27).
+In talking about his upcoming death, Jesus announces, “Now is the judgment of this world; now will the ruler of this world be cast out” (John 12:31).
+Jesus came into the world in order to “bind the strong man” and “plunder his goods” (Mark 3;27).
 Satan has somehow made himself the Lord of this world, claiming that everything belongs to him (Luke 4:6), but Jesus won’t have it.
 In his death he reclaims what is rightfully his and becomes the world’s new Lord.
-He says as much to the disciples when he is risen, “All authority in heaven and on earth has been given to me.”
-(Matthew 28:18) This truth becomes the basis for mission work.
+He says as much to the disciples when he is risen, “All authority in heaven and on earth has been given to me” (Matthew 28:18).
+This truth becomes the basis for mission work.
 Jesus is Lord, so go and declare it to the nations and teach them to obey and follow.
 Christ’s death is a gospel of victory over evil and over death.

 There are certainly other things to be said about what Jesus achieved on the cross, but these are the main theories.
 Though some theologians argue in favor of one theory to disprove the other, I suspect that most of us will be happy to admit that both theories have some validity and it would be preferable to combine them and not totally dismiss either one.